 Funding: This study was supported by National Natural Science Foundation of China (grant number: 31500828).

-Ethical Statement: Use of animals was approved by the institutional ethical committee following the National Research Council Guide the Care and Use of Laboratory Animals.
+Ethical Statement: The authors are accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.
+Use of animals was approved by the institutional ethical committee following the National Research Council Guide the Care and Use of Laboratory Animals.
 The ethical approval number is 2016S012.

 - Karnezis AN, Cho KR, Gilks CB, et al. The disparate origins of ovarian cancers: pathogenesis and prevention strategies.
 Nat Rev Cancer 2017;17:65-74.
 [Crossref] [PubMed]